Greece Tourist Visa

 Yes, US citizens need a visa to enter Bolivia.
 If you're a US citizen traveling to Bolivia for tourism purposes, you must apply for a Bolivia Tourist Visa before you travel.
 You must apply at a Bolivia Embassy or Consulate.

-You can opt to skip the complicated Bolivia visa process, and get your visa through Atlys.
+You can opt to skip the complicated visa process and get your visa through Atlys.
 This is the easiest and fastest way to get your visa to Bolivia.

-Andorra, Argentina, Australia, Brazil, Canada, Chile, Colombia, Costa Rica, Ecuador, Iceland, Israel, Japan, Liechtenstein, Mexico, Monaco, New Zealand, Norway, Palestine Panam, Paraguay, Peru Phillippines, Russia, Switzerland, Turkey, United Kingdom, United States, Uruguay, Vatican City, and Venezuela.
+Andorra, Argentina, Australia, Austria, Belgium, Brazil, Canada, Chile, Colombia, Costa Rica, Croatia, Czech Republic, Denmark, Ecuador, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Japan, Latvia, Liechtenstein, Lithuania, Luxemburg, Mexico, Monaco, Netherlands, New Zealand, Norway, Palestine, Panama, Paraguay, Peru, Philippines, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, Switzerland, Turkey, United Kingdom Of Great Britain And Northern Ireland, Uruguay, Vatican City and Venezuela.

 These countries' nationals don't need a visa to travel to Bolivia for visits for up to 30 days.
 Then, once you're in Bolivia, you can extend your stay for 90 days.